Yasin Özcan: Aston Villa

 On 10 February 2025, it was announced that Premier League club Aston Villa had agreed to sign Özcan and he would join the club ahead of their 2025–26 season.
 According to The Athletic, the two teams had agreed a compensation package of €7 million, with a further €1 million of add-ons.

 He made his first appearance in a Villa shirt during a 1–0 friendly loss against EFL League Two club Walsall on 16 July 2025.

 On 2 August 2025, Özcan joined Belgian Pro League club Anderlecht on a season-long loan.

+On 28 January 2026, Özcan was recalled from his loan at Anderlecht, and joined Beşiktaş on a loan with an obligation to buy at the end of the season.

 International career

 Özcan is a youth international for Turkey, having played up to the Turkey U21s.

 He made his senior Turkey national team debut on 11 June 2025 in a friendly game against the Mexico national team.